 Ghost bikes are made by more than 300 employees working at the company headquarters in Germany.

-What Are Ghost Bikes Made From?
+What are Ghost Bikes Made of?

 Ghost bikes are made from high-quality materials, such as aluminum and carbon.